Screenshot of the The National Risk Index’s interactive mapping and data-based interface

 Description

-In class, we discussed strategies and considerations for choosing the right graphic form to represent your data and convey your intended message.
-Here, you’ll apply what we’ve learned to a data set on lobster abundance and sizes, collected from coastal rocky reef sites within the Santa Barbara Coastal LTER.
+In class, we’ve been discussing strategies and considerations for choosing the right graphic form to represent your data and convey your intended message.
+Here, you’ll apply what we’re learning to natural hazards and demographics data, courtesy of the FEMA National Risk Index (NRI) and the US Census Bureau’s American Community Survey (ACS).

 Unfold the following note to read more about the data before continuing on (collapsed to save space):